 1-carat diamond rings are perfect in terms of affordability and practicality.
 Given that diamond prices tend to increase exponentially as the carat weight goes up, those who choose to purchase more extravagant carat sizes may find themselves straying well outside their budgets.

 At the same time, larger diamonds are more likely to catch on or brush up against things while being worn — potentially damaging surfaces, clothing, or even the ring itself.
 The 1 ct diamond ring is small enough that this isn’t usually an issue.
-If you choose a high-quality round diamond, you can still get all of the sparkle your heart desires with the one carat diamond.
+If you choose a high-quality round diamond, you can still get all of the sparkle your heart desires with the one-carat diamond.
+Add more details to your sparkly ring by including a multi stone band.

 Additionally, because 1-carat diamond rings are so popular, you’ll be much more likely to find the engagement ring of your dreams.
-This carat weight is available in every diamond shape and can be made to fit nearly any setting.
-And, if your 1-carat diamond seems too small right now, you can always upgrade to a larger diamond at a later date.
+This carat weight is available in every diamond shape and can fit nearly any setting.
+And, if your 1-carat diamond seems too small right now, you can always upgrade to a larger diamond later.

 1 Carat Diamond Clarity Rating

 Diamonds are traditionally graded according to the 4 C’s: cut, color, clarity, and carat.
-These metrics are used to determine the overall quality (and price) of a diamond.
-Diamonds that are higher quality in some areas but much lower quality in others will likely be of lower value than a diamond that scores well throughout.
+These metrics determine the overall quality (and price) of a diamond.
+Diamonds that are of a higher quality in some areas but much lower quality in others will likely be of lower value than a diamond that scores well throughout.

 And while each of the 4 C’s play an important role in describing the overall quality of the stone, it is worth taking the time to discuss clarity specifically, especially as it relates to 1-carat diamonds.